CoronaVirus Business Interruption Loan Scheme

-The Coronavirus Business Interruption Loan Scheme (CBILS) has now been launched to support small businesses impacted by the coronavirus pandemic.
+The Coronavirus Business Interruption Loan Scheme (CBILS) was launched to support small businesses impacted by the coronavirus pandemic.
 Businesses can apply direct to participating lenders for facilities of up to £5m for smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.

 The scheme provides the lender with a government-backed guarantee against the outstanding facility balance, potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.